iotaledger/iota.js/documentation/docs/tutorials/alias-transactions/04-alias-transaction.md

 };
 ```

-## Provide unlock conditions
+## Provide the Unlock Conditions

-The unlock conditions to be provided correspond to the State Controller signature calculated against the transaction essence.
+The unlock conditions you need to provide correspond to the State Controller signature calculated against the transaction essence.

 ```typescript
 const wsTsxEssence = new WriteStream();